B-3PO/web-components-node-website/README.md

-# web-components-node-website
+# Attention: project moved and renamed
-web-components-node website and docs
+This project has been moved under [webformula](https://github.com/webformula) and renamed to [pax-documentation](https://github.com/webformula/pax-documentation)